AG7GN/ssh-hamwan/README.md

 This section documents how to configure and build the [openssh-6.8p1](http://anduin.linuxfromscratch.org/~bdubbs/blfs-book-xsl/postlfs/openssh.html) software to allow it to be used over HamWAN without encryption.
 You don't need to do these steps if you are simply installing the Debian package in this repository on your Raspberry Pi.
 See the previous __Installation on Raspberry Pi (Stretch or Buster)__ section for how to install the Debian package on your Pi.

 The patch modifies various files in the OpenSSH source code to allow no encryption to be used.
+Hosts that are not already running an SSH server will probably require the addition of the sshd user and group as shown below.

 - Install required packages and sources